Site icon Discover Ninh Binh

 Vietnam boasts a robust rail system that connects north to south and some regional capitals and trade routes.
 There are several “class” of tickets including hard seat, soft seat and sleeper.
 But there are further variations on that according to route, the train itself and the length/time of the journey.
 So on a trip from Hanoi to Lao Cai (near Sapa), a hard seat is just that – slatted wooden pews.
 On one of the express trains, it might be you don’t have a recliner on your plush faux leather bucket seat.

 Prices vary wildly for the same reasons and you are best to check routes, pricing and schedule online at the official website.
 General rule of thumb is children under 6 years old travel free while 6 to 10 years old are entitled to a small discount (10-20%).
-Sleepers come in 6, 4 and occasional 2 berth configuration, with reciprocal levels of pricing and certain carriages reserved for long distance travellers.
+Sleepers come in 6, 4 and occasional 2 berth configuration, with reciprocal levels of pricing and certain carriages reserved for long distance travelers.

 The station platforms are often lined with an array of food, beverages and small good stalls that come to a flurry of life at arrival/departure times.
 Small canteens with beer, soda, coffee water and foodstuffs are often at the rear of the long distance trains but all trains stop at major stations for 5-10 minutes, enough time to replenish your supply of fresh banh mi, snacks and beverages.